zenphantom/ml-git/docs/mlgit_commands.md

 ```

 This command commits the index / staging area to the local repository.
 It is a 2-step operation in which 1) the actual data (blobs) is copied to the local repository, 2) committing the metadata to the git repository managing the metadata.
-Internally, ml-git keeps track of files that have been added to the data store and is storing that information to the metadata management layer to be able to restore any version of each \<ml-entity-name\>.
+Internally, ml-git keeps track of files that have been added to the data storage and is storing that information to the metadata management layer to be able to restore any version of each \<ml-entity-name\>.

 Another important feature of ml-git is the ability to keep track of the relationship between the ML entities.
 So when committing a label set, one can (should) provide the option ```--dataset=<dataset-name>```.
 Internally, ml-git will inspect the HEAD / ref of the specified \<dataset-name\> checked out in the ml-git repository and will add that information to the specificatino file that is committed to the metadata repository.